Documentation

 - Details of the underlying dataset

-s in this project should be kept for concise instructions on how to use each component.
-Any detailed explanation should be kept within /docs
+A majority of the information should reside within the /docs directory over the README.
+The READMEs in this project should be kept for concise instructions on how to use each component.
+Any detailed explanation should be kept within /docs.

 Getting MkDocs Setup